dwan12345/Cisco-CLI-Commands/Notes and Works/Random notes/Palo Alto Firewalls.md

 - When setting up the v-wire, check mark Link State Pass through.
 Basically, if one side goes down, the firewall will force the other side to go down.
 Avoids unexpected behavior and blackholes.
 - If there are subinterfaces on v-wires, you need to connect the parent interfaces and the subinterfaces.

 # Security Policies
+- Policies -> Security
 - A set of rules with corresponding actions.
 First rule to be matched triggers the action.
 Implicit deny at the end.
 - Rules can be: source zone, source IP, destination zone, destination IP, App-ID, TCP and UDP ports, URL category (games, malware, gambling, etc).
 - Actions: allow. deny (drop traffic, but sends no response to the client).
 Drop (block traffic and sends TCP reset to the client).
 - There are 2 default security policies: allow same zone to same zone traffic, deny different zone traffic.
 Meaning you must explicitly allow traffic for users to have internet.
+- Within service and URL category, you can select the "application-default".
+This means that the traffic is allowed if the service is using the expected/default port.
+- Source address can be a region instead, so you can block all traffic from Africa for example.

+# Virtual Router
+- Network -> Virtual Routers
+- Assign some interfaces to virtual router.
+Each virtual router maintains its own routing table.
+They do not share routing info with each other.
+- Traffic between virtual routers must be explicitly allowed via static routes, PBF
+- Used primarily for network segmentation: guest and internal, different customers, different departments.
+- Can make it easier to troubleshoot.
+Can hide info such as OSPF advertisements

+# NAT
+-

 # Layer 3